awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

       cacheEmptyDirMedium: Memory # optional
 ```

-Both `cacheEmptyDirSizeLimit` and `cacheEmptyDirMedium` are optional, but we highly recommended you to specify a size limit on your cache, it might use all your node's storage otherwise depending on the cluster's configuration.
+Both `cacheEmptyDirSizeLimit` and `cacheEmptyDirMedium` are optional, but we highly recommend you specify a size limit on your cache, as it might otherwise use all your node's storage depending on the cluster's configuration.
 If `cacheEmptyDirMedium` is not specified, the default storage medium will be used.

-The `emptyDir` will be unique to the each Mountpoint Pod and won't be shared between other Mountpoint instances.
+The `emptyDir` will be unique to each Mountpoint Pod and won't be shared between other Mountpoint instances.

 See [Kubernetes's documentation](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) for more details about `emptyDir`.

 #### `ephemeral`

-You can specify `ephemeral` as cache type alongide a StorageClass and storage size in your PV to use an generic ephemeral volume as local cache:
+You can specify `ephemeral` as cache type alongside a StorageClass and storage size in your PV to use a generic ephemeral volume as local cache:

 ```yaml
 apiVersion: v1